Vbrahma-11/Monte-carlo-options-pricing/README.md

 - GitHub: @VBrahma-11
 - Email: Vbrahma@andrew.cmu.edu

-Thank you for viewing and appreciating my project!
+Thank you for viewing and appreciating my project.
+I had an incrediable time developing this.
+Feel free to reach out wiht any questions or comments!